Moonbase59/makethumbsf6/README.md

 You might want to peek at the code—makethumbsf6 is very well documented and has a lot of customization settings.

 More documentation will follow.

+_The script (makethumbsf6) is MIT licensed, the images in the sample gallery are NOT (though many of them are CC0).
+Please check the image data and/or the generated HTML code which will show the copyright notices. **Thank you.**_